kappnav/design/actions-config-maps.md

 1. A ${builtin} reference references a builtin value.
 1. A builtin-spec reference references a builtin value.
 1. A ${var.\<variable-name\>} references a named variable.
 For release 0.1.5 and higher returns either resolved variable value or optional default string constant if value can otherwise not be resolved.
-1. A ${input.\<field-name\>} references a named field from the input definitiona specified on the required-input specification.
+1. A ${input.\<field-name\>} references a named field from the input definition specified on the required-input specification.
 1. A ${func} reference references a builtin function.
 1. A ${snippet} reference references a named javascript snippet found in the immediate action config map.